552020/theproduct/README.md

-#title
+# THE PRODUCT

-I started this while following the CSS-course of Schmedtmann.
-Trying to implement the new acquired knowledge, above all box-shadow (and text-shadow)
+Side site while following the CSS-course of Schmedtmann.

+Trying to apply the new staff I learned:

+- box-shadow
+- text-shadow
+- color-system
+-

+## Online

+## Technologies

+HTML + CSS

+## Responsive

+Not yet.